Kansas Sublease Agreement Overview

 Set Sublease Terms

-Specify the sublease start and end dates (cannot exceed the original Kansas lease term), monthly rent amount, payment due date and methods, security deposit amount and terms (1 month's rent max (unfurnished)), and utility responsibilities.
+Specify the sublease start and end dates (the sublease cannot run past the original Kansas lease term), monthly rent amount, payment due date and methods, security deposit amount (Kansas limits deposits to one month's rent for unfurnished units), and utility responsibilities including heating, electric, and any shared costs.

 Sign and Distribute